 It’s a mind shift that is needed.
 There is a huge opportunity for traditional banks, if they can really grasp innovation and run with it, to become winners; because they have the relationship with the customer, which is the most valuable part of the proposition.

 You said in a past article that “an outside perspective is essential for a VC” and Sure Valley Ventures sells itself on being run by entrepreneurs.
 Take me through that.

 On the other hand, we bring our own perspectives.
 I worked in large organisations (Telefonica and NBC Universal) before Sure Valley Ventures –- and that gave me an understanding of their sales cycles.
 I worked in Telefonica’s M&A team, so I had access to different operating models within the group.
-If I meet a company whose end-customer is a bank, I know how tricky that market is, how hard sales can be, and what needs to happen for the new venture to succeed.
+If I meet a company whose end-customer is a bank or a Telco, I know how tricky that market is, how hard sales can be, and what needs to happen for the new venture to succeed.

 It’s interesting that you mention your big company background.
 Instinctively, it makes sense to bring in investors who have been through the painful journey of entrepreneurship; but you are bringing knowledge of what it’s like to play against, or sell to, the big boys…

 In my M&A role, I was on the other side of the transaction.
 Our ultimate goal with the companies we back is that they will either IPO or be acquired.
 I’ve been on the other side of the table, so I know how much effort is needed.
 The deal can fall over at any point – and that can ruin the business for a founder.